BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

 1. Once RStudio has started, double-check your [Project Options](project-options.html) as described in Lab 2. (set the options to not save .RData or .Rhistory files, and not auto-load them on startup)

-2. Make your first commit:

-    1. In the Git tab, check the box next to the `*.Rproj` and `.gitignore` files to stage it for adding them the repository

-    2. Click the "Commit" button

-    3. Enter a commit message such as "Create a new RStudio project"

-    4. Click Commit to submit the commit

-    5. Click Push to push the commit to GitHub

-        1. If RStudio prompts you for credentials, follow the method you learned in Lab 2 (use your GitHub username and a Personal Access Token for the password)

-3. Create a new R script.
-This is what you will use to develop the code for your assignment

 ## Make your first Git commit

 Eventually you will want to save your HTML lab report and its associated files in a way that your instructor can access them.
 This is done by adding those files to your repository on GitHub.